serdonke/buygo/README.md

 - [x] GraphQL subscriptions backed by Tile38 geofences, not Go channels

 ## Planned features
+ - [ ] Migrate to a real db for storing deal metadata
+ - [ ] Add vendor auth and deal creation rate limiting per vendor
+ - [ ] Some UX with pagination and list view for users and vendor friendly dashboard will prolly be nice asw
- - [ ] Stress testing endpoints and/or dashboard buttons for bulk deal insertion and clearing (next step)
+ - [ ] Stress testing endpoints and/or dashboard buttons for bulk deal insertion and clearing (graphql playground ftw till then)
  - [ ] TTL-aware deal expiry syncs